When should I declare an English major?

 How do I make an appointment with my advisor?

-Advisors will post their office hours on sign-up sheets in the Tucker Hall lobby about two weeks prior to pre-registration for the fall semester.
+Advisors will post their office hours on their office doors about two weeks prior to pre-registration for the fall semester.
 Just sign up for a time-slot with the advisor of your choice.
 If you declare your major at some other time of the year, just schedule an appointment with your intended advisor or stop by during his or her office hours.

 What should I do if my advisor goes on leave?